naduni99x/hacktitude_2023.github.io/challenge-0.md

   <img src="./images/0c.png" width="350px">
 </p>

 Your task is to retrieve the users firstname and lastname from the backend after successful authentication.
-Then the firstanme will appear in the welcome message and both firstname and lastname will appear in the right hand side of the top nav bar.
+Then the firstname will appear in the welcome message and both firstname and lastname will appear in the right hand side of the top nav bar.